lantoli/terraform-provider-lantoli/docs/resources/cluster.md

   - `LTS`: Atlas creates your cluster using the latest patch release of the MongoDB version that you specify in the mongoDBMajorVersion field.
 Atlas automatically updates your cluster to subsequent patch releases of this MongoDB version.
 Atlas doesn't update your cluster to newer rapid or major MongoDB releases as they become available.
 * `timeouts`- (Optional) The duration of time to wait for Cluster to be created, updated, or deleted.
 The timeout value is defined by a signed sequence of decimal numbers with an time unit suffix such as: `1h45m`, `300s`, `10m`, ....
 The valid time units are:  `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.
 The default timeout for Cluster create & delete is `3h`.
 Learn more about timeouts [here](https://www.terraform.io/plugin/sdkv2/resources/retries-and-customizable-timeouts).
 * `accept_data_risks_and_force_replica_set_reconfig`- (Optional) If reconfiguration is necessary to regain a primary due to a regional outage, submit this field alongside your topology reconfiguration to request a new regional outage resistant topology.
 Forced reconfigurations during an outage of the majority of electable nodes carry a risk of data loss if replicated writes (even majority committed writes) have not been replicated to the new primary node.
 MongoDB Atlas docs contain more information.
 To proceed with an operation which carries that risk, set `accept_data_risks_and_force_replica_set_reconfig` to the current date.
 Learn more about Reconfiguring a Replica Set during a regional outage [here](https://dochub.mongodb.org/core/regional-outage-reconfigure-replica-set).
+* `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more info.
+Use this in conjunction with Encryption at Rest and TLS/SSL (Transport Encryption) to assist compliance with regulatory requirements. **Note**: Changing this setting on a cluster will trigger a rolling restart as soon as the cluster is updated.
+The log redaction field is updated via an Atlas API call after cluster creation.
+Consequently, there may be a brief period during resource creation when log redaction is not yet enabled.
+To ensure complete log redaction from the outset, use `mongodbatlas_advanced_cluster`.

 ### Multi-Region Cluster